UMBC Interim Discrimination Complaint Procedure

-If a verbal complaint is made, the Office may prepare a written statement of the allegations and ask that the Complainant acknowledge its accuracy in writing.
+If a verbal complaint is made, the Office of Equity and Inclusion may prepare a written statement of the allegations and ask that the Complainant acknowledge its accuracy in writing.

-(b) A brief description of the illegal discrimination, including the location and date of the illegal discrimination, and any other people who may have relevant information.
+(b) A brief description of the alleged discrimination or harassment, including the location and date of the alleged discrimination or harassment, and any other people who may have relevant information; and

 (c) The remedy, result or resolution sought.

-The Office will acknowledge receipt of the complaint by sending a notification to and speak to the reporting and/or complaining party and conduct an initial assessment of the complaint to determine whether the matter is covered by the University’s Non-Discrimination and Equal Opportunity Policy or other Policy, whether informal resolution may be possible, and whether or not the complaint should be investigated.
-The Office will consider the Complainant’s request as to whether or not the complaint should be investigated.
+The Office will acknowledge receipt of a report or Formal Complaint by sending a notification to and speak to the reporting and/or complaining party and conduct an initial assessment of the complaint to determine whether the matter is covered by the University’s Non-Discrimination and Equal Opportunity Policy or other Policy, whether informal resolution may be possible, and whether or not a formal complaint should or could be investigated.

-The Office of Equity and Inclusion determines that the matter should be investigated, a Notice of Investigation, identify the investigator and provide the Complainant and Respondent written notice of the Complaint.
+If the Office of Equity and Inclusion determines that the matter should be investigated, a Notice of Investigation will be issued which identifies the investigator and provides the Complainant and Respondent written notice of the Complaint.
 An investigation does not begin until a formal Notice of Investigation has been issued.

 All parties and identified witnesses shall cooperate during the investigation by being available during reasonable business hours to discuss the complaint and provide relevant information requested by the investigator.